Objective

 Another reason your content may be flagged as spam is poor customer engagement.
 This is often seen when users are sending from an out-of-date emailing.
 Here are a few good techniques we can recommend:

-Purchased contact lists: The biggest mistake we see users make is attempting to buy contact lists for sending email.
+- Purchased contact lists: The biggest mistake we see users make is attempting to buy contact lists for sending email.
 Buying lists goes against our company policy, which can result in your account getting suspended.

-User allow list: Having your contacts automatically allow your messages by add your address to their address book or contact list is a great way to maintain a good and productive customer engagement.
+- User allow list: Having your contacts automatically allow your messages by add your address to their address book or contact list is a great way to maintain a good and productive customer engagement.
 Not only does this allow you to reach your customers more reliably, their engagement with your content will improve your standing with the recipient server as well.
 This also makes it easier to reach out to new potential customers.
+The easiest way to request this is to include a single line message in your Welcome newsletters or new Product campaign.
+Here's an example:

 Take a quick moment to add the email address *Your email* to your address book or contact list.
 That way, you'll always be sure that you aren't missing important information or offers from us.

-Incorporating a Sunset policy is another healthy maintenance option for your email lists.
+Sunset policy: Incorporating a Sunset policy is another healthy maintenance option for your email lists.
 This will help to ensure you maintain an engaged list, adding to your domain’s sending reputation.
 For more details, see How to Create and Execute an Email Sunsetting Strategy (SendGrid blog).

 Check your email signatures